 - Never burn rubber, synthetic material or other chemicals as these can produce toxic and damaging fumes.

-- Site the bonfire carefully, ensuring that it is as far as possible from any fences or buildings.
+- Site the bonfire, barbeque or fire pit carefully, ensuring that it is as far as possible from any fences or buildings.

-- Make sure that the wind direction will not blow smoke into neighbouring premises.
+- Make sure that the wind direction will not blow smoke or odour into neighbouring premises.

-- Never light a bonfire when neighbours have washing drying.
+- Never light a bonfire, barbeque or fire pit when neighbours have washing drying.

-- Ensure the bonfire is supervised at all times and that it is properly extinguished.
+- Ensure the bonfire, barbeque or fire pit is supervised at all times and that it is properly extinguished.

 - At no time should the smoke blow across a highway (road or footpath) as this is an offence under the Highways Act.

-If the smoke (or ash etc.) affects your property and stops you doing something, for example gardening or hanging out washing, then we may be able to help.
+If the smoke (or ash etc) or odour affects your property and stops you doing something, for example gardening, hanging out washing or opening windows, then we may be able to help.

 We may ask you to keep a record of occurrences to enable us to decide whether we should investigate further.

 Alternatives to burning

 There is no need to burn waste because household waste can be deposited in either your bin or your recycling containers.
 You can arrange a bulky item collection by calling 01438 218888.
 Domestic rubbish or garden waste can be taken to the Household Recycling Centre.